Overall Score 7.0 Represents average audio ecosystem compatibility score.

 more than that of JBL Wave Buds by 6 hours

 It requires 2 hours to fully charge the JBL Wave Buds's battery.
-It is highly adivsable to charge fully the battery before using the earbuds for the first time.
+It is highly adivsable to charge fully the battery before using the earbuds when they have been in storage for extended periods.

-JBL Wave Buds have a battery level indicator, an indicator alerts you when the earbuds has a low battery.
-The battery indicator lights display the charging state of your earbuds and charging case.
+The JBL Wave Buds have a battery level indicator, an indicator shows you when the device has a low battery.
+Its lights indicate the charging status of your device and case.

-JBL Tour Pro 2 too have a battery level indicator, charging indicators enable you tell the charging state of your device, if charged fully, or having a low battery.
+JBL Tour Pro 2 too have a battery level indicator, these allow you to tell the charging state of your earbuds, whether fully charged, or having a low battery.

-JBL Wave Buds support USB TYPE-C, a standard connector for transmitting both data and power in a single cable.
+JBL Wave Buds support USB TYPE-C, a standard connector for transmitting both data and power through a single cable.

 JBL Tour Pro 2 too have USB TYPE-C. This USB-C plug comes along with most current laptops, phones, and tablets.

-The JBL Wave Buds have Bluetooth version of 5.2, Bluetooth is a wireless technology standard that allows data transfers between devices placed in range, using short-wavelength, ultra-high frequency radio waves.
+JBL Wave Buds have Bluetooth version of 5.2, Bluetooth is a wireless technology standard that enables data transfers between devices placed in range, using short-wavelength, ultra-high frequency radio waves.

 JBL Tour Pro 2 has a Bluetooth version of 5.3,